Conducting Routine Animal Hygiene Tasks

 16. Dispose of any rubbish

-To maintain hygiene and reduce the risk of spreading anything contagious you should always start at cleanest area and move to dirty areas or contaminated areas.
-Sometimes will have separate cleaning utensils for special areas e.g. surgery, isolation.
+To maintain hygiene and reduce the risk of spreading anything contagious, you should always start at the cleanest area and move to dirty areas or contaminated areas.
+Sometimes, they will have separate cleaning utensils for special areas, e.g. surgery and isolation.

-In an animal care environment, there will likely be multiple shifts rostered on during the day or throughout the week.
+In an animal care environment, there will likely be multiple shifts rostered during the day or throughout the week.
 You may not see or speak to some of your colleagues if they are rostered at different times.
 Therefore, communication is vital when conducting animal hygiene routines.
-There will likely be some formal documents or systems such as cage cards or computer records that you are required to update after each hygiene routine rotation.
+There will likely be some formal documents or systems, such as cage cards or computer records, that you are required to update after each hygiene routine rotation.

 Disinfecting